climateinteractive/enroads-guide/docs/guide/buildings_elec.rst

 Equity Considerations
 ----------------------
-•	The up-front capital costs of retrofitting buildings and heating systems to be entirely electric may not accessible to lower income individuals and small businesses.
+•	The up-front capital costs of retrofitting buildings and heating systems to be entirely electric may not be accessible to lower income individuals and small businesses.
 •	Exposure to household air pollution is unevenly distributed within and across countries, to which negative health effects and poverty are strongly correlated. [#buildingselecfn1]_

 Slider Settings